Canada: Merger Review

 In order to avoid needlessly delaying mergers by conducting an in-depth investigation of every single transaction, the Bureau has outlined certain thresholds to identify mergers that are unlikely to have anti-competitive consequences.
 Typically, the commissioner will not challenge a merger on the basis of a concern related to the unilateral exercise of market power when the post-merger share of the merged entity is less than 35 per cent.
 Similarly, in the case of a concern related to a coordinated exercise of market power by the remaining competitors, if the post-merger share accounted for by the four largest firms in the market would be less than 65 per cent, or if the post-merger market share of the merged entity itself would be less than 10 per cent, the commissioner will typically not challenge the proposed merger.

 These thresholds are not absolute benchmarks and should be considered with some caution.
 Conversely, mergers that exceed these thresholds are not automatically viewed as anti-competitive.
-In these cases, the Bureau will simply expand its analysis and examine other factors to determine whether the merger in question will result in a SPLC.
-In practice, many mergers with post-merger share exceeding 35 per cent are not ultimately challenged by the commissioner.
+In these cases, the Bureau will simply expand its analysis and examine other factors to determine whether the merger in question will result in an SPLC.
+In practice, many mergers with a post-merger share exceeding 35 per cent are not ultimately challenged by the commissioner.

 In addition to determining market share and concentration, the Bureau will examine their distribution across competitors and the extent to which market shares have varied over a significant period of time.
 Finally, the Bureau will also take into consideration the nature of the market and the impact of forthcoming change and innovation on the stability of existing market shares.

 If the market share and concentration thresholds are exceeded or if the Bureau has information suggesting that there may be an SPLC as a result of the merger, it will conduct a competitive effects analysis, based on factors listed in section 93 of the Competition Act.
 This analysis typically focuses on unilateral and coordinated effects.